firebolt-db/firebolt-db.github.io/docs/general-reference/timestampntz-data-type.md

 ### Parquet
 {:.no_toc}

-`TIMESTAMPNTZ` maps to Parquet's 64-bit signed integer `TIMESTAMP` type with the parameter `isAdjustedToUTC` set to `false` and `unit` set to `MICROS`, also representing the number of microseconds before or after `1970-01-01 00:00:00.000000`.
+`TIMESTAMPNTZ` maps to Parquet's 64-bit signed integer `TIMESTAMP` type with the parameter `isAdjustedToUTC` set to `false` and `unit` set to `MICROS`, representing the number of microseconds before or after `1970-01-01 00:00:00.000000`.
+It's also possible to import into a `TIMESTAMPNTZ` column from Parquet's 64-bit signed integer `TIMESTAMP` type with the parameter `isAdjustedToUTC` set to `false` and the `unit` set to `MILLIS` or `NANOS`.
+In this case, Firebolt implicitly extends or truncates to microseconds resolution.

 ### Avro
 {:.no_toc}

-`TIMESTAMPNTZ` maps to Avro's 64-bit signed integer `local-timestamp-micros` type, also representing the number of microseconds before or after `1970-01-01 00:00:00.000000`.
+The Avro version used by Firebolt supports the logical types "timestamp-millis" and "timestamp-micros".
+Those types represent absolute points in time, similar to Firebolt's `TIMESTAMPTZ` type.
+To prevent unintended time zone conversions, it is not allowed to directly import data from Avro into a `TIMESTAMPNTZ` column.
+Instead, you have to first import into a `TIMESTAMPTZ` column and then, e.g., use the `AT TIME ZONE` expression to convert into `TIMESTAMPNTZ` column.

+Similarly, it's not possible to export a `TIMESTAMPNTZ` column to the Avro format, as this would require a possibly unintended time zone conversion.
+You first have to use the `AT TIME ZONE` expression to convert a `TIMESTAMPNTZ` column to `TIMESTAMPTZ`.

+### ORC

+`TIMESTAMPNTZ` maps to ORC's logical type "TIMESTAMP" using up to 128 bits and a resolution of nanoseconds.
+During imports, Firebolt truncates to microseconds resolution.

 ## Data pruning